gRally/gRally.github.io/_drafts/SteamWorkshop_Ryggesbro.md

 We hope that this tool will be helpful and we're open to every feedback you'll give us about it.

 So, we have a **game**, an integrated **workshop**, what are we missing?
 A **mod** !!!
-Is there a better occasion to release a new track than this?
+Is there a better occasion to release a new stage than this?
 No !!

 So here we are, we present you Ryggesbro.